Fort at Ball's Point |

 (1676 - 1678), King William County

 A VA colonial militia fort located on the Pamunkey River at Mehixen Creek.
 Also spelled Mahixon.
 Built for the protection of the Pamunkey Indians against hostile tribes from the north.
-Probably garrisoned by the Pamunkeys themselves.
-This was near the site of the earlier minor Youghtanund village Washasatiack (c.
+Probably garrisoned only by Pamunkey warriors.
+This was near the site of the earlier minor Youghtanund Indian village Washasatiack (c.
 1600) as noted on John Smith's map of 1608.